DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-13"></a>
 **13. What will the ICO funds be used for?**

-Funds will be used for platform development and to cover day-to-day operational expenses.
-We have a lot of work ahead of us and we are going to need a small dedicated team to focus full-time on building what we envision in the whitepaper and outline in the [Democracy Earth short term development roadmap](https://www.dropbox.com/s/3hbe1ssdpg22je6/DEF-roadmap.pdf?dl=0).
+Funds will be used for platform development and to cover day-to-day operational expenses of the Democracy Earth Foundation.
+We have a small dedicated team focused full-time on building what is envisioned in the whitepaper and outlined in the [Democracy Earth short term development roadmap](https://www.dropbox.com/s/3hbe1ssdpg22je6/DEF-roadmap.pdf?dl=0).

 <a name="question-14"></a>
 **14. Why is the vote token a 'utility token'?
 Why not a 'security token'?**
 The vote token is a utility token, specifically designed to have the utility of voting (decision-making).
 By ‘staking’ a vote token, the owner is utilizing the token to signal their position on a decision/election.

-Security tokens provide the investor with an investment vehicle more in line with traditional investing.
-However, securities represent for-profit entities, where profits are distributed to shareholders.
-Therefore, security tokens really don’t work for the Democracy Earth Foundation, a California 501(c)(3) non-profit organization.
+Security tokens provide the investor with an investment vehicle more in line with traditional venture capital investing in for-profit entities.
+Therefore, security tokens are not appropriate for the Democracy Earth Foundation, a California 501(c)(3) non-profit organization.

 Because the utility of the vote token aligns with the Foundation’s charitable cause (of removing corruption from public elections), the sale and transactions of the *vote* token are expected to be tax-free*, resulting in a better economic operating environment relative to for-profit entities.   [*per the Foundation's tax advisors, Deloitte]